-In fact, affiliate marketing is so common, that without even knowing it, we see it on a daily basis.
+Online affiliate marketing is so common, that without even knowing it, we see it on a daily basis.

+Think about the emails that you get and the newsletters that you’re subscribed to.
 Have you ever noticed the people sending them are sometimes promoting other people’s products?

-Affiliate Marketing in Action
+Affiliate Marketing Examples

 In this case, Joe is now an affiliate of Nike.